Flora72/Florence_Portfolio/README.md

 - School Inventory System

 ### Contact
-Form with name, email, and message fields—all styled with a warm black-red palette.
+Form with name, email, and message fields, all styled with a warm black-red palette.
 Embedded map of Nairobi included via iframe, styled for harmony.

 ### README & Extras
 This file, describing the portfolio architecture, thought process, and potential future improvements.